shainatrevino/Professional-Website/content/blog/2021-3-16-disclosure-risk-rmarkdown/index.markdown

 + Census data (i.e., if an intruder knows who is in the data, disclosure is more likely)

-Specifically, this blog will explain the basic steps of assessing disclosure risk and applying statistical disclosure control techniques with the `{sdcMicro}` package and briefly mention how to re-assess disclosure risk and data utility after transformation when releasing FERPA-compliant student micro-data.
+This blog post will explain the basic steps of assessing disclosure risk and applying statistical disclosure control techniques with the **{sdcMicro}** package and briefly mention how to re-assess disclosure risk and data utility after transformation when releasing FERPA-compliant student micro-data.
 Code and data available on [GitHub](https://github.com/shainatrevino/Professional-Website)

 ## Data Description

-This data set was simulated to represent the distributions of administrative student variables that a researcher would potentially request access to.
-Thus, distributions and descriptive statistics represent a student population, however, relationships (e.g., correlations) among variables are not representative, nor realistic, and should not be interpreted.
+The data used for this post was simulated to represent the distributions of administrative student variables that may be of interest to researchers (and to which they would potentially request access).
+Distributions and descriptive statistics represent a student population; however, relationships (e.g., correlations) among variables are not representative, nor realistic, and should not be interpreted.
+Rather, the data used her are purely for illustrative purposes.

 When possible, the variables selected for de-identification and release should be limited to those necessary for data analysis in order to minimize disclosure risk and maximize data utility.
 Our data set includes a sample of 25,000 students and 13 variables including:

 + `id`: study-specific randomized ID number for each student

-+ `grade_level`: student's grade level
++ `grade_level`: student's enrolled grade level

-+ `sex`: student sex
++ `sex`: student's coded sex

-+ `race`: student race/ethnicity
++ `race`: student coded race/ethnicity

 + `gpa`: student's unweighted grade point averages